Drop: Delivery Logistic App

 I start with jotting down my thoughts, then proceed to a lo fi and

 med fi wireframes.

-A customer will only receive a notification when the driver press start.
+A customer will only receive a notification when the driver tap on Start.
 A link will be sent to them via email or sms.

 I chose this since delivery services are from a third party, a customer won't be willing to download an app to track one delivery.
 Therefore delivery service will offer the one time tracking service.
 This isn't shown in the prototype because this project only focuses on Driver's side.

-There was a debate as to how the delivery confirmation should be actioned.
-My original idea is to have a slider in the shape of a preset signature, but that idea is not feasible.
-Amongst my peers, there was a preference towards the 'yes' button as the call to action.
-My stance was against it.
-I want to minimize accidental confirmations during item drop off.
-I stuck with the slider as the CTA, but would prefer to do an A/B testing when Drop rolls out.
+There was a debate as to how the user’s delivery confirmation action should be.
+My original idea is to have a slider in the shape of a preset signature, but that idea wasn’t feasible.
+While testing with peers, there was a preference towards the 'yes' button as the call to action.
+But the reason I opposed this was to minimize accidental confirmations during the item drop off.